keshav11/InfantMortalityPrediction/submission/readMe.txt

 # BigDataSDG3
-Our BigData Project for Fall 2017 on SDG 3 - Health
+Our BigData Project for Fall 2017 on SDG 3 - Good health and well being

 ### Team
 Code: IPYNB notebooks for various ML classifers, Similarity Search and Clustering.
 File name clearly mentions the methodology.